jhpyle/docassemble/_docs/functions.md

 Running `update_locale()` is necessary in order to affect the behavior of functions like [`currency()`] and [`currency_symbol()`].

-Note that changes to the locale are not thread-safe.
+Note that changes to the locale are not [thread-safe].
 This means that there is a risk that between the time **docassemble** runs `update_locale()` and the time it runs [`currency_symbol()`], another user on the same server may cause **docassemble** to run